kamranshafikhan/Comparative_Analysis_of_Cyclistic_Bike_Users/README.md

-# Comparative Anaysis of Cyclistic Bike Users
+# Comparative Analysis of Cyclistic Bike Users

 ## Introduction
 Cyclistic is a bike-share fictional company in Chicago.
 There are two categories of riders according to its pricing plan - casual riders and annual members.
 Those who purchase single or full ride passes are referred to as casual riders and those who purchase annual memberships are called Cyclistic members.